fgoncalvesb/TO00BL10-3013_Projects/README.md

 - You can save list to localstorage
 - You can empty your localstorage (remove the saved list)

+## Self evaluation:

+I consider that my application is good enough as to have 30 points.
+Maybe I could have made a better UI , but nonetheless I think it looks good enough.

 ## Criteria for assignemnt

 1. Todo -list